-At first I was quite exited about the idea of biking in Puerto Viejo de Limon.
+At first, I was quite excited about the idea of biking in Puerto Viejo de Limon.
 I thought, well it is above sea level, so it’s going to be easy as pie, flat and recreational, right?
-Once there and hearing the route I wasn’t sure about this, I started wondering about the distance and difficulty the moment some staff mentioned “Sixaola” which is a town located near the boarder to Panama.
+Once there and hearing the route I wasn’t sure about this, I started wondering about the distance and difficulty the moment some staff mentioned “Sixaola” which is a town located near the border to Panama.
 I also did not know which route would I take at first, either 35 of 75Km.
 The good thing is that both trails would be shared for the first part, so people would consider their condition when they got to the intersection that divided the trails.
 I was pretty sure by then, I was going for the beautiful 35Km!

 The day was sunny, the ocean was turquoise, and the ride was quite hard (at least for me), but it was worth every drop of sweat.

 My husband on the other side, was on the 75Km while I was hoping to get to the finish line soon.
-After 3 hours with 3 minutes I made it!
+After 3 hours with 3 minutes, I made it!
 I was really proud!
 It was cool to have some fruits available after the physical exercise.
-At the finish line there was a group of people dancing and also having a great time while waiting for the bikers.
+At the finish line, there was a group of people dancing and also having a great time while waiting for the bikers.
 I was surprised some of them would finish the track, get off their bikes and start dancing.
 I took a break and decided to wait for the 75Km group.

-Lucky him, the massage therapist of the national bike team was part of the crew.
+Luckily, the massage therapist of the national bike team was part of the crew.
 His nickname is “pechuga” and he didn’t want us to know his real name, 'cause no-one would ever recognize him with another name.
 “Pechuga’s” magic hands gave him a massage and Pedro’s face looked like he was in heaven.